Why “A Fistful of Neurons”?

 What is it all about?

 As you have probably guessed from my header, I dig anatomy.
 I have ever since my first cadaver lab in high school.
 Fascinated by the structure and function of the human body, I went on to graduate from massage therapy school, and was later accepted into the Kinesiology program at UIC.
 After distracting myself with startups and social media for a few years in between, I finally returned to school in 2013.
-In May 2015, I graduated with an Associate of Science, and in August 2015 I started a Bachelor of Science in Imaging Technology program (radiography).
+In May 2015, I graduated with an Associate of Science, and in April 2017, I earned my Bachelor of Science in Imaging Technology.
+(That’s a fancy way of saying x-ray technologist).
+Most recently I began working at my county’s morgue, where I x-ray bodies and remains.

 Check out my Etsy store, Pew Pew Boutique, for laser-cut anatomy and space gifts!